eracom/.github/profile/README.md

 **Eracom** is a design school in Lausanne, Switzerland.
-The school provides education at the "Secondary Level II" of the Swiss school system, which is equivalent to "upper secondary education" (level 3) in the ISCED classification.
+Founded in 1942, the school operates in the field of applied arts in upper secondary education (level 3 in the ISCED classification).